pypa/packaging.python.org/source/specifications/entry-points.rst

 Within a value, readers must accept and ignore spaces (including multiple consecutive spaces) before or after the colon, between the object reference and the left square bracket, between the extra names and the square brackets and colons delimiting them, and after the right square bracket.
+The syntax for extras is formally specified as part of :pep:`508` (as ``extras``).
 For tools writing the file, it is recommended only to insert a space between the object reference and the left square bracket.